nefarius/AppVeyorArtifactsReceiver/README.md

 Web service listening for deployment webhook calls from AppVeyor CI/CD.

+## About

+This little project spawns a webhook web server you can point an AppVeyor deployment at to mirror new artifacts to the local file system.

 ## How to set up

 - Log into AppVeyor and [create a new deployment](https://ci.appveyor.com/environments/new) with the `Webhook` provider